hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/using-docker.md

 To install HOPRd with Grafana, you can follow the instructions [here.](./grafana-dashboards.md#docker)

-**Note:** Following these instructions will give you the default api/security token: `YOUR_SECURITY_TOKEN`.
-Keep this in mind as you will need it to access the your node.
+**Note:** Following these instructions will generate a node with no authentication, so no security/api token will be needed to access your node.

 ### Install HOPRd without Grafana